dancer1325/opensearch-documentation/_im-plugin/index.md

 curl -H "Content-Type: application/x-ndjson" -POST https://localhost:9200/data/_bulk -u 'admin:admin' --insecure --data-binary "@data.json"
 ```

-If any one of the actions in the `_bulk` API fail, OpenSearch continues to execute the other actions.
-Examine the `items` array in the response to figure out what went wrong.
-The entries in the `items` array are in the same order as the actions specified in the request.
+If any one of the actions in the `_bulk` API fail, OpenSearch continues to execute the other actions
+* Examine the `items` array in the response to figure out what went wrong
+* The entries in the `items` array are in the same order as the actions specified in the request.

-OpenSearch automatically creates an index when you add a document to an index that doesn't already exist.
-It also automatically generates an ID if you don't specify an ID in the request.
-This simple example automatically creates the movies index, indexes the document, and assigns it a unique ID:
+OpenSearch automatically creates an index when you add a document to an index that doesn't already exist
+* It also automatically generates an ID if you don't specify an ID in the request
+* This simple example automatically creates the movies index, indexes the document, and assigns it a unique ID:

 ```json
 POST movies/_doc